huynguy-db/arcion-docs/content/docs/instructional-docs/Quickstart/_index.md

-##  Step 2: Download Replicant and Create a Home Repository
+## II.
+Download Replicant and Create a Home Repository

 1. Click the following to download the latest version of Replicant: [Replicant Download](https://blitzz-releases.s3-us-west-1.amazonaws.com/general/replicant/replicant-cli-21.02.01.7.zip)